 Note:

-If your image altitude is below the expected threshold based off the coordinate systems in use, then you will receive a warning recommending the use of ground control points or the adjust image altitude tool to apply a correction.
+When processing begins, 100 random images are picked to evaluate vertical accuracy.
+For projects containing less than 100 images, all images are evaluated.
+If the image altitude for those images is below the expected threshold based on the coordinate systems in use, a warning appears recommending the use of ground control points or the adjust image altitude tool to apply a correction.
 The threshold is determined by comparing the relative altitude from the images (if available) to an adjusted relative altitude that is calculated automatically.

-If the difference between the original relative altitude and the adjusted relative altitude is greater than 10% then the image is flagged for adjustment.
+If the difference between the original relative altitude and the adjusted relative altitude is greater than 10 percent, the image is flagged for adjustment.

 Most vertical coordinate systems are gravity related.
 A gravity-related vertical coordinate system is often only loosely connected to a particular geographic coordinate system.
-Any particular vertical coordinate system may be used with different horizontal coordinate systems.
+Any vertical coordinate system can be used with various horizontal coordinate systems.
 A gravity-related vertical coordinate system may set its zero point through a local mean sea level or a benchmark.
-Mean sea level will vary at different places due to topography, atmospheric effects, and so forth.
+Mean sea level will vary at different places due to topography, atmospheric effects, and so on.

 A gravity-related vertical coordinate system includes a vertical datum as part of its definition.
 An example is shown below.